 - ** Customers who are upsizing a residential water meter from 5/8 inch by 3/4 inch to 1 inch solely for fire service needs will continue to pay the “non-fire” 5/8 inch by 3/4 inch fee.

-- Building permit applications submitted by the close of business, Friday, March 29, 2019, will be subject to the current 2018 charges, provided fees are paid and the building permit is picked up on or before Monday, September 30, 2019.
+- Building permit applications submitted by the close of business, Tuesday, March 31, 2020, will be subject to the April 1, 2019 through March 31, 2020 charges, provided fees are paid and the building permit is picked up on or before Wednesday, September 30, 2020.

 September 9, 2019Hillsboro Water announced the December 10, 2019, Water SDC Public Hearing, upcoming public input period, and timeline.